-Stakeholders for this project include Island County, adjacent Iandowners, and neighbors.
-SFEG only works with interested landowners and signed landowner acknowledgment forms and a letter of support from Island County.
+Stakeholders for this project include Island County, adjacent landowners, and neighbors.
+SFEG only works with interested landowners and has signed landowner acknowledgment forms from Island County and the owner of RFEG053 as well as a letter of support from Island County.
 SFEG has done outreach and worked with landowners along these streams to conduct habitat assessments.
-Adjacent landowners have expressed interest in riparian and wetland restoration along these streams.
+Adjacent landowners have expressed interest in riparian and wetland restoration along these streams and have given verbal/email approval.
 Neighbors are aware of this proposed project and have raised no concerns.